Your Horoscope This Week: 23rd July to 29th July, 2023

 Aries Sun & Rising:

 How are you feeling now that the North Node has entered your sign, Aries?
-Chiron’s upcoming retrograde (which begins 23rd July at 8:42 a.m.
-EST) will help deepen your sensitivity to life, allowing you to better understand your own nature.
+Chiron’s upcoming retrograde (which begins 23rd July at 10:42 pm AEST) will help deepen your sensitivity to life, allowing you to better understand your own nature.
 This is an ideal week for being honest with yourself about the direction you want to take your life this next year.
 The Cancer new moon energy is still going strong, so if you haven’t yet set your new moon intentions, take time to do so this week.

 With Venus now retrograde in your sector of pleasure, true love, and creativity, you may feel a bit underwhelmed by the options (or lack thereof) in your dating life.
 If you’re already boo’d up, you and your partner(s) might hit a rough patch this week.
 Instead of blowing it all out of proportion (due to several planetary squares between Pluto and the North Node in your sign occurring this week), use Mercury’s entrance into Virgo to incorporate more of a mindfulness and meditation routine into your life.
 Breathe through the angst and find ways to ground yourself amidst uncertainty.